asurak/algoliasearch-client-readme-generator/include/templates/README.md

 Wait indexing
 -------------

+All write operations in Algolia are asynchronous by design.

+It means that when you add or update an object to your index, our servers will reply to your request with a `taskID` as soon as they understood the write operation.

+The actual insert and indexing will be done after replying to your code.

-All write operations return a `taskID` when the job is securely stored on our infrastructure but not when the job is published in your index.
-Even if it's extremely fast, you can easily ensure indexing is complete using <%= import("wait_task.info", ["Ruby"], "the `waitTask` method on the `taskID` returned by a write operation.") %>
+You can wait for a task to complete using <%= import("wait_task.info", ["Ruby"], "the `waitTask` method on the `taskID` returned by a write operation.") %>

 For example, to wait for indexing of a new object:
 <%= snippet("wait_indexing") %>

-If you want to ensure multiple objects have been indexed, you only need check the biggest taskID<%= puts({ "Ruby" => " with `wait_task`" }) %>.
+If you want to ensure multiple objects have been indexed, you only need to check the biggest `taskID`<%= puts({ "Ruby" => " with `wait_task`" }) %>.

 Batch writes
 -------------